-Robert Lewandowski became Bayern Munich's all-time top foreign goalscorer when he reached 142 in all competitions on Matchday 26, having already broken into the German top-flight's all-time top 10.
+Robert Lewandowski became Bayern Munich's all-time top foreign goalscorer when he reached 142 in all competitions in March 2018, having already broken into the German top-flight's all-time top 10.
 The former Borussia Dortmund striker has cemented his place among the Bundesliga's true goalscoring greats - and he keeps adding to his tally.

 bundesliga.com casts its expert eye over the most successful penalty-box poachers since the league's inception in 1963 and ponders where Bayern's prolific Pole ranks among the best in the net-busting business...